flatpickles/sketchbook-legacy/README.md

 # :notebook: `sketchbook`

-[Sketchbook](https://sketchbook.flatpickles.com/) is a web app that presents a growing collection of programmatic art pieces, aka "sketches", each with a set of configurable parameters.
+[Sketchbook](https://sketchbook.flatpickles.com/) is a web app that presents a collection of programmatic art pieces, aka "sketches", each with a set of configurable parameters.
 For the time being, sketches may only be built via the magnificent [canvas-sketch](https://github.com/mattdesl/canvas-sketch) framework.

-I aspire to rebuild Sketchbook with TypeScript & SvelteKit.
-I also plan to eventually split this into two repositories: the UI and development system as an open source repo, and my own personal artwork as a fork of this, maintaining copyright.
-For now, no open source license applies.
+I'm currently rebuilding Sketchbook [over here](https://github.com/flatpickles/sketchbook)!
+Though the new version isn't yet ready for prime time, it'll eventually be much more flexible and capable than this first version.
+Onward!

+---

 Caveat lector: this readme is a rough brain-dump space from here on out!